 One evening when he asked for a story again, I started inwardly groaning.
 So I took a deep breath and began to spout some nonsense about a character who had four arms – when inspiration struck.

 I told him a third-person story of myself as “Young Michael.”
 A down-and-out 18-year-old:

 Young Michael was riding the city bus all around town, collecting paper applications (this was waaaay before the internet, son) and for some reason, Young Michael kept riding the bus past his house to see what was at the end of the bus line.
 He had never thought about going farther in that direction.
 What was over there?
 A minimum-wage job at the mall would be good enough, right?

 Then, at the last stop on the line, on the last outbound route of the day, Young Michael got off the bus and looked around to see what he could see.
 He turned to take in the view and saw a … car wash!

 Long story short – Young Michael got a job at the car wash, at the end of the bus route that wasn’t on his list.
 It turned out to completely change the trajectory of his life, his family’s life and many others down the line.

 The lesson I ended with was to let curiosity be your guide.
 Remain determined in achieving a goal.
 Don’t settle for “just OK” when it comes to your life.

 If Young Michael hadn’t wondered, “What’s down that way?”
 Or, had he said, “A job at the T-shirt shop is good enough.”
-He never would have met the man he considered a second dad who inspired him to get his life together and join the Marines, go on to college, earning and MBA, and become the man – and dad – I am.
+He never would have met the man he considered a second dad who inspired him to get his life together and join the Marines, go on to college, earn an MBA, and become the man – and dad – I am.